alexjwhite-cb/crystalang/README.md

 #### 1. Declaration

 Methods are declared with the `meth` keyword and code blocks are defined with braces `{}`.

 Arguments are declared after a colon (`:`) and are comma seperated.
-When an unknown number of arguments are required, the `*` suffix can be used.
+When an unknown number of arguments are required, the vararg suffix (`*`) can be used.
 Additional arguments will be compiled into a map and can be accessed via the argument name that precedes the `*` token.

 Methods can be declared in any of the following formats.